IAGOnDiscord/hsrs/README.md

+#### This project is developed on Gitlab.
+Please direct any issues there.
+I may not respond to any issues made here on Github.

 # HSRS

 A horizontally spinning rat TUI program, written in Rust.
 It can do other ASCII animations too, I guess.